heyallnorahere/thebanana/README.md

 }
 ```

+**Important:** you must add [these NuGet packages](readmefiles/packages.config) to compile and link your module correctly.

 Now, to use your script module, open your project in the Banana Tree and navigate to the project editor.
 Once that is done, open your Visual Studio solution (or input the solution directory) and specify the output file name of your code project.
 Afterwards, it should look something like this:

 ![The Banana Tree Project Editor](readmefiles/projecteditor_example.png)